 How Many Devices Can You Connect at 10 Mbps Speed?

 There is no straight answer to that question.
 It really depends on many factors like the number of devices and what people using the internet are doing.
 But technically, you can connect as many people as you want, say between zero and infinity.

-However, the more bandwidth the person consumes, the slower will be the performance.
+However, the more bandwidth the person consumes, the slower the performance will be.

 Email requires very little or limited bandwidth and hence can support 10 users easily.
 But if someone is playing an online game and while the other is watching videos on 4K, the speed of the internet can drastically decrease.

-With cooperation from whom you are thinking to share with like one person can stream a video, another can play a game but just one person at a time.
+With cooperation from whom you are thinking of sharing, one person can stream a video, and another can play a game, but just one person at a time.
 While the other usually is at a Zoom conference or sending an email.

 10 Mbps is an average speed and usually is ideal for the home.

 It allows you to do almost everything you’d like to do with your broadband connection, including using social media, messaging applications, browsing the web, listening to pieces of music, participating in a conference call, watching a video, streaming Netflix, or participating in an online class.

 The only thing the 10Mbps doesn’t extend is streaming online videos in ultra-Hd or 4K quality.
 When it comes to sharing the 10Mbps internet connection, some things should be remembered.